jonasjacek/responsive-images/README.md

   All images in the `srcset` show the same thing but contain different numbers of pixels.
 * **Software pixel**
   See _CSS pixel_.

+## Examples

+Examples of different usages of responsive images can be found in `/examples`.

 ## Documentation